 This search for patterns isn’t limited to sight, either.
 While it’s much more common to see a face or object in a random place, people can hear pareidolia, too.
-If you’ve ever listened to static or the roar of your vacuum cleaner and thought you heard someone speaking, you’ve experienced auditory pareidolia.
+If you’ve ever listened to static on your radio or the roar of your vacuum cleaner and thought you heard someone speaking, you’ve experienced auditory pareidolia.

 Where To See Pareidolia

 Pareidolia pops up everywhere—not just clouds—but in tree bark, among clustered leaves, on a piece of toast, in a cup of coffee, or anywhere else.
 The best places to look include spots with random patterns, like the grain of plywood or the shapes made by a rock formation.